-Are you a vocational nurse whose license is about to expire?
+Are you a licensed vocational nurse (LVN) whose license is about to expire?
 Are you unsure of how to go about renewing it?
 If you answered yes to both of these questions, do not fret!
 We can help!
 Renewing your LVN license is actually quite simple if you follow the easy steps outlined below.

 1. Complete Your Continuing Education Courses